makerdao/pe-checklists/spell/rwa-onboarding-checklist.md

         * [ ] ensure `0.6.12` solc version is used
         * [ ] ensure optimizations are off
         * [ ] ensure license is specified (SPDX in code or otherwise)
-        * [ ] ensure source matches GitHub code and it's consistent with previous RWA onboardings
+        * [ ] ensure source matches [GitHub code](https://github.com/makerdao/rwa-toolkit/blob/92c79aac24ef7645902ce4be57ba41b19e6c7dd5/src/urns/RwaUrn2.sol) and it's consistent with previous RWA onboardings
-      * [ ] constructor args are correct and match [chainlog](https://chainlog.makerdao.com/)
+      * [ ] constructor args are correct and match [Chainlog](https://chainlog.makerdao.com/)
         * [ ] `vat` is `MCD_VAT`
         * [ ] `jug` is `MCD_JUG`
         * [ ] `gemJoin` is `MCD_JOIN_RWAXXX_A`